wimukthinie/birdchirp-backend/README.md

 ```
 flask run
 ```

 ## Usage

 To use the app, navigate to `http://localhost:5000` in your web browser.
 You can upload an audio file and get a prediction for the bird species in the file.
 You can also register an account and log in to see your prediction history.

-## Credits

-This app was created by [Your Name].
-If you have any questions or issues, please contact me at [Your Email Address].